How Telematics is Transforming the Auto Insurance Industry

 Since Progressive first began testing car tracking programs in 1998, car insurers have raced to successfully create programs of their own.
 By 2020, according to an SAS white paper on big data and the insurance industry, more than 25 percent of all auto insurance premium revenues in the United States will be generated from policies using car tracking programs.
 Here’s a quick look at a few major insurers’ pay-how-you-drive programs.

-- Progressive Snapshot considers how often you brake hard, how many miles you drive each day and how often you drive between midnight and 4 a.m.
-Drivers plug in the device for six months to set their discount, which runs up to 30 percent, and can even try it if they’re not yet Progressive customers to see how much they can save.
+- Progressive Snapshot considers how often you brake hard, how many miles you drive each day, how fast you drive, and how often you drive between midnight and 4 a.m.
+Drivers plug in the device for six months or download the Snapshot app on their phones to set their discount, which runs up to 30 percent, and can even try it if they’re not yet Progressive customers to see how much they can save.

-- Allstate Drivewise measures the same things, with the addition of speed, and says miles driven are the most important factor in calculating your discount.
+- Allstate Drivewise measures the same things and says miles driven are the most important factor in calculating your discount.
 Allstate offers a 10 percent discount just for signing up and recalculates your discount, which goes up to 30 percent, every six months.

 - State Farm Drive Safe & Save offers discounts as high as 50 percent for safe driving with this program.
 The catch?
 To participate in Drive Safe & Save, you need to pay for a third-party vehicle tracking and communications package, such as OnStar, SYNC (for Ford vehicles) or In-Drive from Verizon.
 This means State Farm can track your vehicle via GPS, although they state it only receives information about the general areas in which a vehicle is driven.